SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 ## The Discussion Period

-According to Helen Branswell, the discussion was not to J&amp;J's liking: they want to remain a 1-dose vaccine because that appeals to some people, and they _don't_ want heterologous boosters with somebody else's vaccines.
+According to Helen Branswell, the discussion was not to J&amp;J's liking.
+They want to remain a 1-dose vaccine because that appeals to some people, and they _don't_ want heterologous boosters with somebody else's vaccines.
 However, the VRBPAC members think
 otherwise: